laravel-workflow/laravel-workflow.github.io/docs/configuration/microservices.md

     protected $connection = 'shared';
 ```

-Publish the Workflow config file and update it to use your custom models.
+Publish the workflow config file and update it to use your custom models.

 Update your workflow and activity classes to use the shared queue connection.
 Assign unique queue names to each microservice for differentiation: